Jeyaa-NKS/TNSDC-NLP/README.md

 ### Exploratory Data Analysis

-- Data analysis is performed to gain insights into the dataset.
-- Histograms and heatmaps are used to visualize the distribution and correlations of numerical features.
+- Various charts and visualizations are created, including:
+  - Distribution of Excellent Review %
+  - Correlation matrix heatmap
+  - Bar chart for the top 5 manufacturers
+  - Bar charts for the top 5 medicines by manufacturer
+  - Pie chart for the distribution of medicines among the top manufacturers

 ### Data Preprocessing
 - Text data in the `Medicine Name`, `Uses`, and `Side_effects` columns is preprocessed using the following steps: